nxbyte/Verilog-Projects/Project 2 – Combinational Logic/four_bit_ripple_adder/README.md

 ## Objective

 This 4-bit adder takes advantage of the full adder module by taking four full adders and linking them together to add 2 four bit inputs.
-In the 4-bit adder, the first carry bit is set to zero because there was no initial carry bit as the input.
+In the 4-bit adder, the first carry bit is set to zero because there is no initial carry bit as an input.

 ## Waveforms